Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Wages will go up when there's less people to do the job.

-That guy is seriously vying for a VIP table spot amid.
+That guy is seriously vying for a VIP VIP table spot a middle.
 Wait, wait, wait.

 No, I want to say something.
 Am I going to go?

 Okay, I want to say one more thing right now.
-So, this whole mass deportation thing, first off, they're not going to raise minimum wage for you because everyone's going to be able to do that.
+So, this whole nasty portation thing, first off, they're not going to raise minimum wage for you because everybody's going to be able to do that.

 I'm not asking you to do that.
-You should ask the courts.
+You should.

-But to our earlier point, if that were true, though, Cesi, the illegal aliens are a drain on resources at the state and local.
-They're not so
+But to our earlier point, if that were true, though, Ceci, the illegal aliens are a drain on resources at the state and local.
+They're not.

-According to the CBO, or the International Budget Office.
+According to the CBO, or the National Budget Office.
 Oh, the CBO that you guys don't trust when it's convenient for you.

 Do you believe the CBO or not?
 Listen, if we enacted the mass deportation that Donald Trump wants, over the next decade, $900 billion would increase the deficit.
 3.3% of our GDP would be hopped off.